 How long should copywork take?

-Short 10-15 minute lessons will help kids to enjoy the process.
-Remember how we dreaded long repetitive writing worksheets in school?
 Focus on quality, not quantity.
-Encourage them to keep a notebook of beautiful work.
+Encourage them to keep a copywork notebook of beautiful entries.
 The goal is to have a habit of good writing.

 Steps for Teaching Copywork

-Copywork work is intended primarily to be an independent practice, however here are some steps to help a child who is beginning to learn copywork.
+Copywork work is intended primarily to be an independent practice, however, here are some steps to help a child who is beginning to learn copywork.

 - Have the child copy the piece.
+Remind them to give their best effort.

 - When finished, the child should compare his work with the sample to find any mistakes.
-Briefly point out relevant topics such as punctuation, spelling, vocabulary, etc.
+Briefly point out relevant topics such as punctuation, spelling, vocabulary, etc. Remind them to start each sentence with a capital letter!

 Miss Rumphius by Barbara Cooney